Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Case studies

-While $\RCE$ was developed specifically for the task at hand, we now compare to our general purpose measure $\CMA$ that quantifies monotone association.
+While $\RCE$ was developed specifically for the task at hand, we now compare to the general purpose measures $\CMA$ and $\CID$ that quantify monotone association, with a null value of $\frac{1}{2}$ under random assignments.
 Specifically, Table \ref{tab:LLM} shows $\CMA(-X,Y)$ in 180 experimental configurations, where $X$ is one of the five uncertainty metrics and $Y$ is one of the four correctness scores, for each of the three language models and three query sources.
 We note a certain robustness to the choice of the correctness score; in particular, the results under the ROUGE-L and the ROUGE-1 scores are very similar.
 For the Llama-2-7b and Llama-2-7b-chat models and responses to SQuAD queries various $\CMA$ values are below $\frac{1}{2}$, whereas for NQ-open and TriviaQA queries the $\CMA$ value is above $\frac{1}{2}$ for all $3 \times 2 \times 5 \times 4 = 120$ configurations of LLM, query source, uncertainty metric, and correctness score, respectively.
 The markedly different pattern observed for SQuAD with many $\CMA$ values near or even below $\frac{1}{2}$ may stem from fundamental differences in task structure compared to the open-domain question answering format of NQ-open and TriviaQA.
-The reading comprehension format of SQuAD creates uncertainty not only about factual knowledge, but also related to response granularity, as multiple correct answers of varying exactitude might co-exist.
+The reading comprehension format of SQuAD creates uncertainty not only about factual content, but also related to response exactitude.
 We encourage the future exploration of task-dependent performance patterns to inform evaluation practices in the LLM research community.

-Based on the tests developed in Section \ref{sec:sample} statistical significance can be assessed.
+Based on the tests developed in Section~\ref{sec:sample} statistical significance can be assessed.
 Specifically, we test the hypothesis that $\CMA$ equals the null value of $\frac{1}{2}$ based on the test statistic at \eqref{eq:simple}, and we consider pairwise comparisons based on the test statistic at \eqref{eq:pairwise}.
-In tests of $H_0 : \CMA \leq \frac{1}{2}$ at level $.01$ every single $\CMA$ value larger than .500 in Table \ref{tab:LLM} entails a rejection.
-The results of one-sided tests of equal $\CMA$ between the uncertainty metrics with the highest and the second-highest $\CMA$ value, respectively, are documented in the table.
+In tests of $H_0 : \CMA \leq \frac{1}{2}$ at level $.01$ every single $\CMA$ value larger than .500 in Table \ref{tab:LLM} entails rejection.
+The results of one-sided tests of equal $\CMA$ between the uncertainty metrics with the highest and the second-highest $\CMA$ value are documented in the table.
+The respective table of $\CID$ values (not shown) features essentially the same results in terms of these tests.